canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 (table..)

-[Choosealicence.com](https://choosealicense.com/) simplifies the process of selecting an OSS licence by presenting definitions of the most widly used licenses.
+[Choosealicence.com](https://choosealicense.com/) simplifies the process of selecting an OSS licence by presenting definitions of the most widely used licenses.

 #### Due Diligence / Licence Management